 - Develop your nonprofit’s own theory of change

 - Connect your mission to your new theory of change

 - Learn how to use your theory of change to chart a strategic direction

 - Use your theory of change to attract more funding

 - Help your board understand its power

-And remember, all Social Velocity webinars are available as recorded downloads, so even if you can’t make this date and time you can still register for the webinar and get access to all of the content.
+And remember, all Social Velocity webinars are available as on demand downloads, so even if you can’t make this date and time you can still register for the webinar and get access to all of the content.